On "Pax Americana", a speech delivered at Western University, 2 March 2026

 Someone noticed it and posted it to Reddit, asking what is was.
 Several online commenters thought it was pro-Trump propaganda.
 Others thought it was a psy-op for the Carney campaign.
 Others felt it was giving too many ideas to a potential invading force – as if no American had ever set foot in our country or the American military didn’t have access to Google Maps.

-I was amazed at the way Canadians seethed and are still seething for foreign wars and foreign problems, but no one left their house to respond to a clear, unmistakable threat repeatedly directed at Canada.
+I remain astounded at the way Canadians seethed and are still seething for foreign wars and foreign problems, but cannot rouse themselves for a clear, unmistakable threat repeatedly directed at Canada.
 In recent years, many Canadians have marched in solidarity to protest injustice in America.

 How many Americans have marched for Canada?

-Our former Prime Minister Justin Trudeau proudly told the New York Times that Canada might be the “first post-national state” and that “there is no core identity, no mainstream in Canada” and we were all, like, yeah, kinda?
+Our former Prime Minister Justin Trudeau gleefully told the New York Times that Canada might be the “first post-national state” and that “there is no core identity, no mainstream in Canada.”
+Imagine saying that to an American or a Greenlander or a Ukrainian or just about any other person of any other nationality on Earth.
+5

-Under those circumstances, it’s fair for the average inhabitant of this country to wonder what they would be fighting for, and whether or not it’s worth it.
+Under these circumstances, it’s fair for the average inhabitant of this country to wonder what they would be fighting for, and whether or not it’s worth it.

 Few banners have ever been raised for post-nationalism.

-The works in “Pax Americana” are on some level meant to ask “How much do you care about Canada and how much are you willing to give if it comes to it?”
+The works in “Pax Americana” are on some level meant to ask “How much do you care about Canada and what would it look like if it disappeared?”

 Everyone is free to feel and do as they please, but it seems to me that if we aren’t willing to get serious about preserving this country, that’s a conversation we ought to have now, and not once the drones start coming across the border.